AWS Integration

 eu-west-1

-All integrations can use the same IAM Role — the role is not region-specific.
+All integrations can use the same IAM Role.
+The role is not region-specific.